inkognitro/react-redux-saga-boilerplate/docs/coding.guidelines.md

 Within this project linting is done by [eslint](https://eslint.org/).

 ## Testing
-The integrated test runner is [jest](http://jestjs.io).
+[Jest](http://jestjs.io) is used as test runner.
-Business logic (redux-saga) can be tested with [redux-saga-test-plan](https://www.npmjs.com/package/redux-saga-test-plan).
+The domain logic (redux-saga) can be tested with [redux-saga-test-plan](https://www.npmjs.com/package/redux-saga-test-plan).
-React components can be tested with [react-test-renderer](https://reactjs.org/docs/test-renderer.html).
+React components are tested by [react-test-renderer](https://reactjs.org/docs/test-renderer.html).

-Tests should be organized as follow:
+I recommend meeting following rules for testing:
 - The file suffix `.test.ts` is required
 - A unit test is placed next to the tested file.
 As an example the unit test for `foo/bar/baz.ts` is `/foo/bar/baz.unit.test.ts`.
-- An integration test for encapsulated module behaviour (e.g. toaster), is placed inside the module folder.
-As an example `/src/packages/common/domain/toaster/saga/flow/show.message.handling.integration.test.ts`.

-Unit tests should have the suffix `.unit.test.ts`.
-Integration tests should have the suffix `.integration.test.ts`.
+- Tests should either have the suffix `.unit.test.ts(x)` or `.integration.test.ts(x)`.

 ## Appendix
 Following information is not necessary to know but may be interesting for you.